Versus an uninsulated reference house.

 Winter saving

-The coating seals metal surfaces from corrosive media - a two-year immersion field study confirmed complete corrosion protection while uncoated references corroded severely.
+The coating seals metal surfaces from corrosive media - a two-year immersion field study confirmed complete corrosion protection while uncoated references corroded severely under the same continuous immersion.

-Accredited fire testing verifies limited flame spread and minimal smoke development - certified under both European and North American fire safety classification systems.
+Accredited fire testing verifies limited flame spread and minimal smoke development - certified under both European and North American fire safety classification systems: D-s2, d0 in Europe and Class A under ASTM E84, at FSI 20 and SDI 10.

 Compatible with acrylic pigment systems - the target colour blends directly into the coating mix.
-No separate decorative layer required, reducing application phases.
+No separate decorative layer required.
+At 1 mm dry film the coating leaves ornamental elements and profiled surfaces visually unchanged.

 EN ISO/IEC 17025 accredited test-house certificate - independently verified performance data forming the basis for the Declaration of Performance.

-NSN 8030-51-000-9542 - GWR NANO INSULATION® registered in the NATO member states product catalogue as a nano-technological thermal insulator (2021).
-NATO Stock Number for allied procurement systems.
+NSN 8030-51-000-9542 - GWR NANO INSULATION® registered in the NATO member states product catalogue as a nano-technological thermal insulator.

 Quality-management system covering product development, manufacturing and supply chain.
 Traceable and auditable quality assurance.